hamiltonkibbe/tutti/README.md

 ![Tutti Logo](docs/tutti.png)

+*adverb* -- with all voices or instruments together.

 # Distributed Synchronization for Python
 Tutti is a nearly drop-in replacement for python's built-in synchronization primitives that lets you fearlessly scale your code across processes, machines, clouds and planets.